SharnikovaElena/TestrailProject/README.md

 44. Checking the display of a chart with test run results.
 45. Checking the sorting TestRun.
 46. Testing the 'Assign To' Button.
 47. Checking the opening of information about the test case.
+48. Checking TestRun launch via 'Rerun' button.
+49. Add result TestCase after Run.
+50. Checking the possibility of exporting test run results into different formats (XML, Excel/CSV).

 ###### CheckList ToDoPage

-48. Checking the operation of the 'Group by' and 'Filter' filters (based on test run results).
+51. Checking the operation of the 'Group by' and 'Filter' filters (based on test run results).
-49. Checking the checkbox 'User Filter'.
+52. Checking the checkbox 'User Filter'.

 ###### CheckList MilestonesPage

-50. Verifying that a Milestone has been added via the 'Add Milestone' button.
+53. Verifying that a Milestone has been added via the 'Add Milestone' button.
-51. Milestone selection checkbox check.
+54. Milestone selection checkbox check.
-52. Checking if the selected Milestones are deleted using the 'Delete selected' button.
+55. Checking if the selected Milestones are deleted using the 'Delete selected' button.
-53. Checking the ability to open the desired Milestone.
+56. Checking the ability to open the desired Milestone.